peterhendrick/steggin/README.md

 git clone https://github.com/peterhendrick/steggin && cd steggin

 You are going to want to verify the file you download is the legitimate.
-To do this, I've included a SHASUMS file.
+To do this, I've included a SHASUM file.

 In bash you can type: